UgoTurner/podgo/README.md

 # Podgo

-**Podgo** is a terminal based app that allows you to manage and play your favorite podcasts!
-It uses the great library [Gocui](https://github.com/jroimartin/gocui) with an extra layer called [Songocui](https://github.com/UgoTurner/songocui) and the feed parser library [Gofeed](https://github.com/mmcdole/gofeed).
+**Podgo** is a terminal-based app for managing and playing podcasts.
+It uses the [Gocui](https://github.com/jroimartin/gocui) library, wrapped in a custom-built layer called [Songocui](https://github.com/UgoTurner/songocui), and handles feed parsing with [Gofeed](https://github.com/mmcdole/gofeed).

 ![Layout](./screenshot.png)

-## Support

-Currently only supports Linux platforms.

 ## Installation